prio-data/views_pipeline/documentation/pipeline_documentation.md

 First, within the **models folder**, there is a sub-folder for each model (as defined and named above).
 Essentially, everything related to a model is then contained: **config** files with hyperparameters for the test sweep conducted on Weights & Biases, as well as hyperparameters for model training.

 Secondly, at least for the initial phase, the models folder also contains a sub-folder for **data**, with raw input, processed input, and generated data.
-*Question: Is this in terms of queryset code, or a file, e.g. parquet?*

 Third, **artifacts** sub-folder contains model_metadata_dict.py (stores model metadata); model_train_partition.pth (for offline validation), model_test_partition.pth (for offline testing); and model_forecasting.pth (for online forecasting).